Definable groups for dependent and 2-dependent theories: Introduction

 (B) \quad The theory of such classes is not empty; we prove in \S2 that ``the minimal bounded subgroup of $G$ over $A$" behaves nicely.
 A skeptical reader suggests that to justify our interest we have to point out ``natural examples", i.e. from other branches of mathematics.
 We object to this, just as we object to a parallel view on mathematics as a whole.
 In both cases applications are a strong argument for and desirable, \underline{but} not a necessary condition.
 In fact such cases were not present in the author first works on the notions mentioned above.

 Moreover the connection to Chelin-Hrushovski \cite{ChHr03} already showed such connection.

-In fact, generally if in ${\gC} = {\gC}_T$ we can define a field $K$ and vector spaces $V_1,V_2,V_3$ over it (or just abelian groups) and a bi-linear mapping $F:V_1 \times V_2 \rightarrow V_3$, then in the non-degenerated case the formulas $\{F(x,b) = 0_{v_3}:b \in V_2\}$ form an infinite family of independent formulas.
+In any case there are such examples, generally if in ${\gC} = {\gC}_T$ we can define a field $K$ and vector spaces $V_1,V_2,V_3$ over it (or just abelian groups) and a bi-linear mapping $F:V_1 \times V_2 \rightarrow V_3$, then in the non-degenerated case the formulas $\{F(x,b) = 0_{V_3}:b \in V_2\}$ form an infinite family of independent formulas.
 As bi-linear maps appear in many examples, it makes sense even to a reasonable skeptic to look for a (real) parallel to the class of stable theories including them and 2-dependent is the most natural one. \end{question}

 \centerline {$ * \qquad * \qquad *$}

 Concerning \cite{Sh:876}, note that \begin{claim} [$T$ dependent]